Shahmeerali723/Learn-TypeScript-in-Baby-Steps/step02_errors/readme.md

 Errors can also occur if you try to assign a value to a property that doesn't exist on an object.

-4. Scope Errors:
-Think of scope errors like being able to see things only within certain rooms in a house.
-Variables declared inside a room (block) are only accessible within that room.
-Trying to use them outside is like trying to use a kitchen appliance in the living room.

-5. Function Errors:
-Imagine baking a cake but not following the recipe correctly.
-Function errors can be like using the wrong ingredients or mixing steps up.
-If you expect a cake but get a pie, there's an issue.